Hue-Jhan/Arduino-Spider-Bot/README.md

 # ⚡ Taser

-Using a relay i can remotely activate a high voltage generator, it uses the same lithium batteries as the other components.
-By the way it hurts, a lot.
+Using a relay i can remotely activate a high voltage generator, it uses the same lithium batteries as the other components, its activated by the Select Button on the Android Bluetooth controller app.
+Do not use it against electronic components or else they might get damaged, and by the way it hurts, a lot.

 https://github.com/user-attachments/assets/529a7c71-5bb1-40c3-ae3d-1470e08477f8